You’ll pick up a lot once you’re in Brazil, but there’s things you need beforehand.

 Tipping is included on the bill in Brazil.
 Indeed, paying this tip is not technically mandatory, but unless your plate came out bearing a cockroach you should pay it.
 The tip is 10%.

 On your receipt the tip is called “serviço.”
-For big groups or if a waiter who went above and beyond they deserve an extra cash tip.
-Note that occasionally restaurants will ask you to pay the tip in cash on the side so that this gratuity goes directly to the staff and isn’t pocketed by the restaurant owner.
+For big groups or if a waiter who went above and beyond, they deserve an extra cash tip.
+Note that occasionally restaurants will ask you to pay the tip in cash on the side so that this gratuity goes directly to the staff and isn’t pocketed by the restaurant owner, though this is uncommon.

 #4 How to Get the Waiter’s Attention